prithavms-blip/km-lab/content/people/index.md

       #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
       user_groups:
           - Principal Investigators
-          - Researchers
+          - Postdoctoral Researchers
-          - Grad Students
+          - Graduate Students
-          - Administration
-          - Visi
+          - Undergraduate Students
           - Alumni
       sort_by: Params.last_name
       sort_ascending: true